pact-foundation/docs.pact.io/website/docs/getting_started.md

 Pact is a code-first [_consumer-driven_](http://martinfowler.com/articles/consumerDrivenContracts.html) contract testing tool, and is generally used by developers and testers who code.
 The contract is generated during the execution of the automated consumer tests.
 A major advantage of this pattern is that only parts of the communication that are actually used by the consumer\(s\) get tested.
 This in turn means that any provider behaviour not used by current consumers is free to change without breaking tests.

 Unlike a schema or specification \(eg. OAS\), which is a static artefact that describes all possible states of a resource, a Pact contract is enforced by executing a collection of test cases, each of which describes a single concrete request/response pair - Pact is, in effect, "contract by example".
+Read more on the [difference between schema testing and contract testing](https://pactflow.io/blog/contract-testing-using-json-schemas-and-open-api-part-1/).

 ## Provider contract testing